 You can monitor the progress of the import operation by following the notifications from the Azure portal, or by viewing the events in the audit log.

-Export allows you to export the data stored in Azure Redis Cache to Redis compatible RDB file(s).
-You can use this feature to move data from one Azure Redis Cache instance to another or to another Redis server.
-During the export process, a temporary file is created on the VM that hosts the Azure Redis Cache server instance, and the file is uploaded to the designated storage account.
+Export allows you to export the data stored in Azure Cache for Redis to Redis compatible RDB file(s).
+You can use this feature to move data from one Azure Cache for Redis instance to another or to another Redis server.
+During the export process, a temporary file is created on the VM that hosts the Azure Cache for Redis server instance, and the file is uploaded to the designated storage account.
 When the export operation completes with either a status of success or failure, the temporary file is deleted.

 To export the current contents of the cache to storage, browse to your cache in the Azure portal and click Export data from the Resource menu.